don1138/don1138/README.md

 - 😍 I love modeling brutalist and mid-century modern furniture and architecture.
 I've posted some projects on <a href="https://www.artstation.com/don1138">**ArtStation**</a>.

-- 🌱 I’m currently learning how Python manipulates Blender
+- 🌱 I’m *slowly* but continually learning how to use Python to manipulate Blender

 - 👯 I’m looking to collaborate on improving my Blender add-ons, and on Blender stuff in general.